Our Leadership and Governance

 Officers of Council

-Officers other than the President and the Executive Director are named by ACTRA Toronto Council for two-year terms at the first meeting of a newly-elected Council, once it is in office.
-(ACTRA Toronto Council’s delegates to ACTRA national council are also named for two-year terms at this meeting).
+Officers other than the President and the Executive Director are named by ACTRA Toronto Council for two-year terms at the first meeting of a newly elected Council, once it is in office (ACTRA Toronto Council’s delegates to ACTRA National Council are also named for two-year terms at this meeting).

 Election of the ACTRA Toronto President